TL;DR

 First, we have to activate the Woffice Slack extension from Woffice (or Unyson page) > Extensions:

 Secondly, we need to create our own Slack app in order to create a connection between your WordPress Intranet and your Slack team account.
-For this, you have to click the “Settings” link to go on the extension’s settings page.
-You can see now a “Create a new application” link that will lead you to the right place.
+For this, you have to click the “Settings” link to go to the extension’s settings page.
+You can now see a “Create a new application” link that will lead you to the right place.

 Click on “Create New App” and fill in the form, everything can be changed later.
 You should see:

-Then, once you application created, you’ll get a client ID and a client Secret.
-You need to copy/past those two fields in the extension’s settings back on Woffice:
+Then, once your application is created, you’ll get a client ID and a client Secret.
+You need to copy/paste those two fields in the extension’s settings back on Woffice:

-Last but not least, you need to copy/past the Call Back URL from the Woffice extension’s settings to the Slack > OAuth & Permissions > Redirect URL input field:
+Last but not least, you need to copy/paste the Call Back URL from the Woffice extension’s settings to the Slack > OAuth & Permissions > Redirect URL input field:

 You can add your own icon to your Slack boat.

-Thirdly, we need to assign our notifications to a Slack channel trough our brand new application.
+Thirdly, we need to assign our notifications to a Slack channel through our brand-new application.
 We can do that by going to the “Slack Notifications” tab on the extension’s settings page.

-Thus, we can see a pretty sweet “Add to Slack” button, well we can click on it so we can choose on which channel will the notifications be published.
-Once this button clicked, you need to Authorize access to one your Slack team.
+Thus, we can see a pretty sweet “Add to Slack” button.
+Well, we can click on it so we can choose which channel the notifications will be published on.
+Once this button is clicked, you need to authorize access to your Slack team.
 Then, you can select a channel from the “Post to” option.
-See:4
+See:

 You can now choose the triggers that will push notifications from WordPress to your Slack channel.

 We’re ready to go!
-Whenever an action (that you’ve enabled on the above form) is triggered on your Intranet, it’ll be sent in real time on your Slack channel.
+Whenever an action (that you’ve enabled on the above form) is triggered on your Intranet, it’ll be sent in real-time to your Slack channel.
 So you can keep all your data in one place, saving time and improving your team communication.

 Note that we’ve added 5 triggers so far, but we’ll add more in the coming updates.
-Just let us know your thoughts if you have any idea.
+Just let us know your thoughts if you have any ideas.

 The available triggers (Woffice 2.2.0) are whenever a new: